hamish-milne/OHDL/Spec.md

 # Input and output

 ## Extern and export
-The extern and export keywords can be applied to any module field to mean ‘input’ and ‘output’ respectively (extern out has the same effect as export for nets).
+The `extern` keyword is used to expose nets to the outside world; to the physical pins of the device or other modules.
+As with normal nets, the `in`, `out` and `unsafe` keywords can be applied to change the type.
 The usual pattern is to define a single static module with all the external nets as the ‘entry point’ for the overall program, but external nets can be added to module instances too, and in multiple locations.

 External nets have some restrictions when compared with normal nets:

-They cannot be nullable; they must always, by nature, have a value All methods and registers for that reference are implicitly local and singly-clocked (or DDR, if the member is defined as such)
+* They cannot be nullable; they must always, by nature, have a value
+* All methods and registers for that reference are implicitly local and singly-clocked (or DDR, if the member is defined as such)